s-e-r-g-y/1to1-sendbird-chat/README.md

 # 1to1 sendbird chat

 ## Notes
- - There are test only for one component as an example
+ - There are tests only for one component as an example

 ## Available Commands